MeisterReporter/wows-ship-tombula/README.md

 # What do you need?
 Only a modern Browser like Chrome, Firefox, Edge, etc.
+CAUTION: Some Mobile browsers have issues with scratching the ticket.
+I recommend using the Website on Desktop/Notebook devices

 # How does it Work?
 - On the Left side you have the Sidebar, in which you can select and filter the ships you want to pick from